eriky/Wordpress-Development-Skeleton/README.md

 2. A WordPress site on http://localhost:8080
 3. An Adminer instance on http://localhost:8081

-You need to perform the inital installation of WordPress yourself, e.g.:
+On first login, you need to perform the initial installation of WordPress yourself:

 - pick a language
 - choose a site name
 - create a user/pass

-## How _not_ to use this template
+## How _not_ to use this skeleton

 To create a plugin or theme, you could simply start adding files in the plugins and themes folders. **Don't do this!** Any plugins you install from within WordPress will also be placed there.